polie94/DWL_DWH_Paulina/Data Lake/Air Pollution/readme.md

 - requires Texas_Counties_Centroid_Map.csv in S3 bucket for reading coordinates
 - run locally
 - collect and insert historical data from api into S3 bucket
-- credentials configurated in file config.py ( ###placeholder should be changed with credentials)
+- credentials configurated in file config.py ( ###placeholder should be changed with credentials to an S3 bucket)

 The order of running code: